rural creative design, branding agency India

 Rural India accounts for 65% of the country’s population and contributes to around 50% of the GDP.
 The next decade in India is the decade for consumption.
 With a promising consumer market waiting to be explored via rural capacity upsurge, the industry is aimed to hit USD$100 billion by 2025, according to industry reports.

 India’s rural market is the biggest untapped business opportunity.
-When it comes to reaching the rural consumer, the task becomes daunting; given multiple access barriers such as lack of infrastructure and digital connectivity, inadequate distribution networks, lack of financial inclusion, limiting the aspirations of rural consumer.
+When it comes to reaching the rural consumer, the task becomes daunting; given multiple access barriers such as lack of infrastructure and digital connectivity, inadequate distribution networks, lack of financial inclusion, limiting the aspirations of rural consumers.

-Public relations in case of marketing promotions in case of rural areas are highly important so as to create the formal relationship with the newly acquired customers.
+Public relations in case of marketing promotions in case of rural areas are highly important so as to create a formal relationship with the newly acquired customers.
 Also, dissemination of information concerning the rural folk is possible only through effective public relations.

-Rural PR and Branding Tools:
+Rural Design, Branding & marketing Tools:

 Rural PR and promotional strategies are the key tools for the new brands and companies to penetrate.
 It is their style of promotion and branding strategies that products could get an easy entry.
 Some of the time tested rural PR and communication tools are:

-- Games in rural areas/sponsored Game – nnovative fun-filled games generate interest among the rural crowd.
+- Games in rural areas/sponsored Game – innovative fun-filled games generate interest among the rural crowd.
 The winner of the game can be rewarded with the product of the company which sponsored such games.
 Sometimes such games ensure high customer involvement and also increase the interaction between the marketer and target customers.